Privacy Virtual Cards

 4. Request a Privacy Virtual Card

-Privacy provides three pricing plans tailored to different budget needs:
+Privacy provides four monthly plans tailored to different budget needs:

 1. Personal (Free for domestic transactions)

-With the Personal plan, you can request 12 virtual cards per month, close and pause the cards, and set spending limits.
+With the Personal plan, you can request 12 new virtual cards per month, opt for Single-Use or Merchant-Locked Cards, close and pause the cards, and set spending limits.
 You can also access the browser extensions and apps.
-The paid plans will get you additional cards, 1% cashback on eligible purchases (totaling up to $4,500/month), priority support, and more.
+Other monthly plans will get you additional cards (up to 60), the Category Card type, 1% cashback on eligible purchases (totaling up to $4,500/month), Priority support with Live Chat, and more.

 Privacy — Seamless & Secure Online Card Payments